DeviPriyaRajeswariKotagiri/Testing/docs/DESIGN.md

 [Please refer SBB for more details on JPA reference implementation as follow:](https://wawaappdev.atlassian.net/wiki/spaces/EE/pages/804096109/SBB+-+JPA+reference+implementation+for+Postgres)
-1. Run Application on IDE or local docker kubernetes or IP environments.
+Run Application on IDE or local docker kubernetes or IP environments.
-2. How to work Application with mongodb or PostgreSQL.

 ## 4. References
 | Link | Description |